 Such a classic and surprisingly Nandos have loads of gluten free options.
 I ate there last night and they take allergen orders really seriously, with a manager supervising the process.
 Brilliant for chicken and chips with yummy sides.
 Family friendly.

 Skyline views over central London from this restaurant, which sits atop the National Portrait Gallery.
 They have gluten free bread available and staff reassured me that processes were used to limit cross contamination in the kitchen.
-A good place for lunch with your parents.
+A good place for a formal lunch.

 Fancy-pants sushi, although having lost its Michelin star a few years ago you could argue that Nobu is quite overpriced now.
 They were able to cater well for me as we prebooked and notified them that I was gluten free, however there wasn’t a huge amount of choice.
 The food was delicious though and you might want to try Nobu for a special treat.